Fsu0413/QtCompile/content/_index.en.md

 ### 2023.1.8
 Update Qt 6.4.2 / Qt 5.15.8 packages.
-Update Qt 6.2.4 packages built with OpenSSL 3.0.7 with the minor fix.
+Update Qt 6.2.4 packages built with OpenSSL 3.0.7 with [the minor fix](https://www.openssl.org/news/secadv/20221213.txt).

 Qt 6 Linux hosted cross built packages has a problem where the host tool was not properly deployed.
 This time the package is rebuilt with fix.
-Only Qt 6.2.4 Linux hosted WebAssembly package is rebuilt without other modification.

 ### 2022.11.20
 Update all cross built package with CMake toolchain refactored.
-Currently it can automatically use the bundled host tool using bundled 'qt-cmake' script.
+Currently it can automatically use the bundled host tool using bundled `qt-cmake` script.
-The updated packages are following:
-Qt 6.2.4 Android / WebAssembly packages
+Qt 6.2.4 / 6.4.1, Android / WebAssembly packages are all updated.
-Qt 6.4.1 Android / WebAssembly packages

 ### 2022.11.19
 Update Qt 6.4.1 WebAssembly macOS host with Thread feature ON.
 (I did only modified x86_64 build and...
-I am using arm64 build for base of cross builds and it's gone)
+I am using arm64 build for base of universal builds and it's gone)

 ### 2022.11.18
 Update Qt 6.4.1.